Caroline Polachek announces collaboration with Grimes and Dido on new album

 Polachek is set to kick off the UK leg of her ‘Spiraling Tour’ in Brighton on February 10, followed by dates in Leeds, Oxford, London, Manchester and Bristol.
 Tickets are on sale now and can be purchased here.

-It was also recently announced that Polachek would be headlining Wide Awake 2023 in London.
+It was also recently announced that the singer would be headlining Wide Awake 2023 in London.